-Scenic nature, favorable weather conditions and a network of hiking trails make Skaftafell an ideal destination for those who like to enjoy outdoor activities in Icelandic nature.
+Scenic landscape, favorable weather conditions and a selection of hiking trails make Skaftafell an ideal destination for those who like to enjoy outdoor activities in Icelandic nature.

-Short and easy trails lead to waterfall Svartifoss and glacier Skaftafellsjökull, but for those who want to reach further out valley Morsárdalur and mountain peaks Kristínartindar are perfect in terms of distance and labour.
+Short and easy trails lead to waterfall Svartifoss and glacier Skaftafellsjökull, but for those who want to reach further out, the Morsárdalur valley and Kristínartindar mountain peaks are perfect in terms of distance and labour.
 Skaftfell is also the perfect base camp for those who seek to climb Iceland‘s highest mountain peak, Hvannadalshnjúkur.

 Private travel companies operate in Skaftafell and offer guided hikes on the nearby glaciers and mountains.
 Also on offer are sightseeing flights over glacier Vatnajökull and other renowned attractions.